paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 Pub.
 L. 96–241, § 2, May 3, 1980, 94 Stat.
 343, provided that: “(a) Any person aggrieved by an action of the Secretary of State may bring a civil action in an appropriate United States district court to contest the constitutionality of the appointment and continuance in office of the Secretary of State on the ground that such appointment and continuance in office is in violation of article I, section 6, clause 2, of the Constitution.
 The United States district courts shall have exclusive jurisdiction, without regard to the sum or value of the matter in controversy, to determine the validity of such appointment and continuance in office. “(b) Any action brought under this section shall be heard and determined by a panel of three judges in accordance with [section 2284 of title 28](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title28-section2284&num=0&edition=prelim), United States Code.
 Any review of the action of a court convened pursuant to such section shall be by petition of certiorari to the Supreme Court. “(c) Any judge designated to hear any action brought under this section shall cause such action to be in every way expedited. “(d) This section applies only with respect to the Secretary of State who is first appointed to that office after the enactment of this Act [May 3, 1980].”

 #### Definitions
 Pub.
+L. 119–60, div.
+E, § 5002, Dec.
+18, 2025, 139 Stat.
+1562, provided that: “Except as otherwise provided, in this division [see Tables for classification]— “(1) the term ‘appropriate congressional committees’ means—“(A) the Committee on Foreign Affairs of the House of Representatives; and “(B) the Committee on Foreign Relations of the Senate; “(2) the term ‘Department’ means the Department of State; “(3) the term ‘Deputy Secretary’ means the Deputy Secretary of State; and “(4) the term ‘Secretary’ means the Secretary of State.”

+Pub.
+L. 118–159, div.
+G, § 7002, Dec.
+23, 2024, 138 Stat.
+2521, provided that: “In this division [see Tables for classification]: “(1) Administrator.—The term ‘Administrator’ means the Administrator of the United States Agency for International Development. “(2) Appropriate congressional committees.—The term ‘appropriate congressional committees’ means the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives. “(3) Department.—The term ‘Department’ means the Department of State. “(4) Secretary.—The term ‘Secretary’ means the Secretary of State. “(5) USAID.—The term ‘USAID’ means the United States Agency for International Development.”

+Pub.
 L. 118–31, div.
 F, § 6002, Dec.
 22, 2023, 137 Stat.
 964, provided that: “In this division [see Tables for classification]: “(1) Appropriate congressional committees.—The term ‘appropriate congressional committees’ means the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives. “(2) Department.—The term ‘Department’ means the Department of State. “(3) Secretary.—The term ‘Secretary’ means the Secretary of State.”

 Pub.
 L. 117–263, div.
 I, § 9002, Dec.
 23, 2022, 136 Stat.
 3857, provided that: “In this division [see Tables for classification]: “(1) Administrator.—The term ‘Administrator’ means the Administrator of USAID. “(2) Appropriate congressional committees.—The term ‘appropriate congressional committees’ means the Committee on Foreign Relations of the Senate and the Committee on Foreign Affairs of the House of Representatives. “(3) Department.—Unless otherwise specified, the term ‘Department’ means the Department of State. “(4) Secretary.—Unless otherwise specified, the term ‘Secretary’ means the Secretary of State. “(5) USAID.—The term ‘USAID’ means the United States Agency for International Development.”